-- With the exception of private rights-of-way and driveways, the uses that may m) be permitted under Subsection 6.3.2 k) of this Plan may require an amendment to the Zoning By-law. - n) Abandoned or surplus utility lands in the Urban Area will be encouraged for reuse for the purpose of providing public open space, access or recreational uses. - Where abandoned or surplus utility lands are not required for public uses, 0) the City may consider applications for rezoning.
-Evaluation of applications shall consider whether the proposed use is compatible with existing and proposed uses on nearby lands, and consistent with the policies of this Plan. - p) The City will promote the use of district energy systems and alternative energy systems through the use of various tools including, but not limited to: the Community Energy Plan, area-specific planning and the Sustainable Building and Development Guidelines.
+- u)m) With the exception of private rights-of-way and driveways, accessory-the uses described in that may be permitted under Subsections 6.3.2 lk) and m) of this Plan may require an amendment to the Zoning By-law. - Abandoned or surplus utility lands in the Urban Area will be encouraged for reuse for the purpose of providing public open space, access or recreational uses. - Where abandoned or surplus utility lands are not required for public uses, the City may consider applications for rezoning.
+Evaluation of applications shall consider whether the proposed use is compatible with existing and proposed uses on nearby lands, and consistent with the policies of this Plan. - w)p) The City will promote the use of district energy systems and alternative energy systems through the use of various tools including, but not limited to: the Community Energy Plan, area-specific planning and the Sustainable Building and Development Guidelines.